home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 **Option 1: The official Z-Wave JS add-on, as described above**

-_This option is only available for Home Assistant OS (the recommended installation type) and Home Assistant Supervised installations._
+_This option is only available for {% term "Home Assistant Operating System" %} (the recommended installation type) and {% term "Home Assistant Supervised" %} installations._

 This add-on can only be configured via the built-in Z-Wave control panel in Home Assistant.
 If you followed the standard [installation procedure](#setting-up-a-z-wave-js-server), this is how you are running the Z-Wave JS server.

 **Option 2: The Z-Wave JS UI add-on installed from the community add-on store**

-_This option is only available for Home Assistant OS (the recommended installation type) and Home Assistant Supervised installations._
+_This option is only available for {% term "Home Assistant Operating System" %} (the recommended installation type) and {% term "Home Assistant Supervised" %} installations._

 This add-on includes the Z-Wave JS Server as part of the Z-Wave JS UI application.
 The Z-Wave network can be configured via the built-in Z-Wave control panel in Home Assistant and alternatively via the Z-Wave control panel built into Z-Wave JS UI.
 It provides you with a full-fledged, attractive, and feature-complete UI to manage your Z-Wave nodes and settings, which may support more advanced use cases as development continues on the Z-Wave control panel.